d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-gluon.md

 ## Optimization Algorithm

-We use the mini-batch random gradient descent with a learning rate of $0.1$ as the optimization algorithm.
+We use the minibatch random gradient descent with a learning rate of $0.1$ as the optimization algorithm.
 Note that this is the same choice as for linear regression and it illustrates the general applicability of the optimizers.